 One of the most common reasons for blocked ears is the buildup of ear wax in the ear canal.
 Ear wax secretion is natural and serves as a protection from dust and debris for the internal ear parts.
 If not cleaned regularly, though, or if the person is suffering from excess wax, it can accumulate, harden and cause conductive hearing loss.

-Its removal should be done carefully, without inserting any objects with sharp edges such as hairpins, napkin corners or even cotton buds.
+Ear wax removal must be done carefully.
+Never insert any objects with sharp edges such as hairpins, napkin corners or even cotton buds.
 They can push the wax even deeper in the canal or puncture the sensitive eardrum membrane.

 If you think a blockage has impacted your auditory senses, we recommend you take our online hearing test.
 The check is free, only takes a few minutes, and you'll get your results instantly.

-If the outcome of the test does indicate that you may have some form of hearing loss, we advise that you consult with an audiologist or healthcare professional.
+If the test indicates that you may have some form of hearing loss, we advise that you consult with an audiologist or healthcare professional.

-This entry was posted in Hearing Information and tagged earwax, USA on 8th October 2018 by Gary.
+This entry was posted in Hearing Information and tagged USA, Hearing loss, clogged ear, conductive hearing loss, earwax, ear problems, help & advice on 8th October 2018 by Joan McKechnie.

 ← Previous Post